 - Duration and start time: 2.5 hours, 4.30am

 Experience the excitement and energy of Tokyo’s famous tuna auction at its new home.
 After, take a tour of Toyosu Market and get a unique insight into Japan’s seafood culture.

-- Learn about how the market works, its produce and Japanese food etiquette
+- Discover how the market operates, its produce and Japanese food etiquette

 - Enjoy a once-in-a-lifetime travel experience